mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 Here are the major steps for California and Federal recognition:

 1. Reserve the name of your organization with the Secretary of State
-1. Check for Trademarks on your organization name
+1. Check for trademarks on your organization name
 1. Get an EIN from the IRS
-1. Get State recognition (California)
+1. Get Official with the Secretary of State of California
     1. Write Bylaws
     1. Write Articles of Incorporation
     1. Write Conflict of Interest and Ethics Policy